-Although the hydrologic inventory cannot be used directly to calculate the potential imbalance between inflow and outflow for calendar year 2010, there are a number of observed conditions that indicate that outflow exceeds the ability of the inflow to replace this water pumped from the aquifers.
-These indicators include: 1) continuing deepening of the pumping depression in the NMMA, a portion of which is below sea level; 2) a limited component of seaward flow at the coast; 3) a flattening of the groundwater ridge between coastal and inland wells that protects inland areas from potential seawater intrusion; and 4) a threat on the north by the occurrence of seawater intrusion in the Deep Aquifer.
+The hydrologic inventory is currently incomplete due to ongoing efforts of the TG to develop an improved understanding of subsurface flow across the NMMA boundaries.
+Although the hydrologic inventory cannot be used directly to calculate the potential imbalance between inflow and outflow for calendar Year 2013, there are a number of observed conditions that indicate that outflow continues to exceed the ability of the inflow to replace groundwater pumped from the aquifers.
+These indicators include: 1) continued presence of the pumping depression in the NMMA, a portion of which is below sea level and continues to expand; 2) a reversal of offshore groundwater flow, resulting in a landward gradient from the coastal zone; and, 3) a dissipated groundwater divide between coastal and inland wells.